alinalein/myFlix-Angular-client/README.md

 - **Angular :** Front-end framework for building dynamic web applications with TypeScript.
 - **Angular Material :** UI component library for Angular, providing ready-to-use components following Material Design principles.

-## Documentation
-**JSDoc :**  Tool for documentaion of JavaScript code.
-Used to generate API documentation from code comments.

 ## Getting started
 ### Clone the repository